LS102-summer2023/project-prachetasyeri/writing/paper.md

   ◦ Add more images to the dataset for better accuracies

-  ◦ Explore additional methods of emotion and pain detection to see if it can be implemented
+  ◦ Explore additional methods of emotion and pain detection to see if they can be implemented

   ◦ Find pain images and data from various demographics and ethnicities